RSDKModding/RSDK-Modding-Wiki/RSDKv4/README.md

-# Retro Engine v3
+# Retro Engine v4

-TODO: write info about RSDKv4 and anything relating to Sonic 1/Sonic 2
+Retro Engine v4, debuting in 2013, is the version of RSDK used for the Sonic 1 and Sonic 2 remasters.
+TODO: y'know

 ## Documentation
 - [Overview](./Overview)